snap-bit/snap-bit.github.io/features.md

 --------
 The snap:bit comes with a [list of projects](projects) designed to guide you with the first steps of using the BBC micro:bit and Snap Circuits together.
 The projects are easy to learn block diagrams using the [MakeCode Editor](https://makecode.microbit.org/).

-The variety of project range from easy lessons to more complex and exciting projects.
-Although they teach lots of basic programming concepts and take advantage of most micro:bit features and Snap Circuits components, the possibility of projects are limited only by the kids imagination!
+The variety of projects ranges from easy lessons to more complex and exciting projects.
+Although they teach lots of basic programming concepts and take advantage of most micro:bit features and Snap Circuits components, the possibility of projects are limited only by the kid's imagination!